jdidion/ngstream/README.md

 # Dependencies

 * Interacting with SRA requires [NGS](https://github.com/ncbi/ngs) and the python language bindings to be installed.
 Follow the instructions [here](https://github.com/ncbi/ngs/wiki/Building-and-Installing-from-Source).
-* For writing to FIFOs, a pipe buffer is required.
-We recommend [pv](https://linux.die.net/man/1/pv).
-* Samtools is required for converting between BAM/CRAM (e.g. downloaded with Htsget) and FASTQ.
+* pysam is required for converting between BAM/CRAM (e.g. downloaded with Htsget) and SAM/FASTQ.

 Note that the SRA toolkit by default caches downloaded data -- if you mysteriously run out of hard disk space, this is probably why.
 Instructions on how to configure/disable caching are [here](https://github.com/ncbi/sra-tools/wiki/Toolkit-Configuration).